SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

         draft scenario.
 In doing so, you can avoid lots of adaptations in your code by manually adding the indicator.
 -   [`%control`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapderived_types_control.htm)
-    -   Component group that contains the names of all key and data fields of a RAP BO instance which indicate flags.
+    -   Structured component that is a component of many BDEF derived types.
+It contains the names of all key and data fields of a RAP BO instance, which indicate flags.
     -   For example, it is used to get information on which fields are provided or set a flag for which fields are requested by RAP BO providers or RAP BO consumers respectively during the current EML request.